 The problems with Gantt charts are well known.
-Project management tools come with a catch-22 built into them.
-Every project manager eventually asks themselves – to use the Gantt chart, or to opt for a Gantt chart alternative?
+Every project manager eventually asks themselves if they should build a Gantt manually, use a template, or start searching for a Gantt chart alternative?
 This is the “to be or not to be” question of the project management world.
 Answering it makes all the difference for your project team, and for the chances of success for the project.

 And the House Fell Down

 Imagine you are building a house.
 (If you’re a construction project manager, this isn’t so hard, right?)

 “OK,” you tell yourself.
 “What do we need to do to build a house?”
 You list the tasks (“dig foundation,” “build frame,” order bath fixtures,” “install hardwood floors”), set deadlines for each task, assign the people responsible, establish some contingencies, and set the team to work.

 Five months later, you finish construction, and watch the house fall down.

 Who builds a house without blueprints?

 A blueprint may not be easy to understand, but they’re crucial for professionals building things.
 It provides a detailed visual map of a project, that acts as both a guide and a set of instructions.

 Here’s the thing.
 Every project needs a blueprint.
 If there’s a team working on a project, they need to understand the project, have their instructions, and carry them out with the overall project goal in mind.
 If the interior designer for a kitchen doesn’t know where the gas and water hookups will be, that kitchen simply isn’t going to work.
 If a software developer doesn’t know the user interface, that code isn’t going to work either.